 HDC Graduation Policy:

-All Human Development Counseling (HDC) graduation candidates must have their Master’s Project or Thesis completed in its entirety (including submission of final paperwork to the registrar) to participate in commencement.
+All Human Development Counseling (HDC) graduation candidates must successfully pass both the written and oral portions of the comprehensive exam.
 No exceptions to this policy will be made.
 Please contact your HDC faculty advisor.

 UIS Time Limitation:

 All graduate credits earned at UIS to be applied toward degree completion must be taken within six consecutive years from the student’s completion of HDC 501 Fundamental Issues and Ethics in Counseling.
 Excluding transfer credit earned before the first term of graduate attendance and credit granted for prior learning, a student must fulfill all the requirements for the degree within a six consecutive year time period unless the Department grants a leave of absence requested by the student.
 This time limit includes all UIS graduate course work taken in pursuit of that degree as well as closure requirements.
 Exceptions to the provisions of this policy may be granted by degree-granting programs on a case-by-case basis.
 (UIS catalog)

 - All students must meet current catalog (new) curriculum requirements.

 - Practicum and internship must be completed in residence

 - Only nine graduate hours may be transferred from other schools: these hours must meet university policy guidelines, and be approved by the adviser and Department Committee.

 - All cases will be treated on an individual basis by the Department Chair or designee and another faculty member (student’s adviser, if available)